Is unlimited vacation time really unlimited?

 “There’s always the one.
 There’s always going to be that one that’s like, ‘Oh, well, you know, I have unlimited PTO, so I’ll work one week, and then try to take off for three weeks.’
 That’s not really the spirit of unlimited PTO.”

-People also shouldn’t try and use unlimited vacation to “avoid work,” like by taking time off specifically around deadline or during busy seasons.
-Lee said the intent of the policy is to give people time to balance work and life, not get out of working.
+People also shouldn’t try and use unlimited vacation to “avoid work,” like by taking time off specifically around deadlines or during busy seasons.
+Lee said the intent of the policy is to give people time to balance work and life, not get out of work.

 Lee offered an example that better fits the “spirit” of unlimited vacation: If someone has been working hard on a project for six months, they may want to take a month off to recover and catch up on their personal life.
 As long as the manager and employee agree, and work is getting done as needed, that sort of agreement would be possible under unlimited PTO.